cploujoux/toolkit/docs/bl_deploy.md

 ---
 ## bl deploy

-Deploy a beamlit agent app
+Deploy a blaxel agent app

 ### Synopsis

-Deploy a beamlit agent app, you must be in a beamlit agent app directory.
+Deploy a blaxel agent app, you must be in a blaxel agent app directory.

 ```
 bl deploy [flags]